Competitive Equilibrium For Almost All Incomes: Existence and Fairness: Related Work

-Another line of work related to picking-sequences is how to select a picking-sequence that maximizes some global objective. \citet{bouveret2011general} study this question under the assumption that all valuation functions are additive, and moreover, there is a \emph{single} common scoring-function that relates the rank of an item in an agent's ranking to its monetary value.
-The allocator does not know the rankings of the agents, but he knows that all rankings are random draws from a given probability distribution.
+Another line of work related to picking-sequences asks how to select a picking-sequence that maximizes some global objective. \citet{Bouveret2011General} study this question under the assumption that all items are goods, all preferences are additive, and moreover, there is a \emph{single} known common scoring-function that relates the rank of an item in an agent's ranking to its value for the agent.
+The allocator does not know the ranking of each agent, but knows that all rankings are random draws from a given probability distribution.
 The allocator's goal is to maximize the expected value of some social welfare function.
-They show picking-sequences that maximize the expected utilitarian welfare (sum of utilities) or the expected egalitarian welfare (minimum utility) in various settings. \citet{Kalinowski2013Social} show that, when there are two agents with a Borda scoring function, and each ranking is equally probable, the "round robin" sequence ($ABABAB...$) attains the maximal expected sum-of-utilities.
+They show picking-sequences that maximize the expected utilitarian welfare (sum of values) or the expected egalitarian welfare (minimum value) in various settings. \citet{Kalinowski2013Social} show that, for two agents with a specific scoring-function called \emph{Borda scoring} \citep{Young1974Borda}, when each ranking is equally probable, the alternating sequence ($ABABAB...$) attains the maximum expected utilitarian welfare.

-Picking-sequences fundamentally differ from \emph{serial dictatorship} (whether deterministic or random): serial dictatorship is dominant-strategy truthful since each agent has only one chance to choose; it is usually used in matching markets where each agent is entitled to one item.
-In contrast, picking-sequences let each agent pick more than one time, and usually they have no dominant strategies. \ifdefined\FULLVERSION
+Algorithms \ref{alg:4 items 2 agents} and \ref{alg:4 items 3 agents} in this paper offer each agent in turn a possible pixep, and allow the agent to accept or reject that pixep.
+If the agent accepts, the pixep is played; otherwise, the protocl offers another pixep to another agent.
+This is similar but not identical to an \emph{alternating-offers} protocol for negotiation between two players.
+In an alternating-offers protocol, the players themselves make the offers: each player suggests a possible outcome until an agreement is reached \citep{anbarci1993noncooperative,anbarci2006finite,erlich2018negotiation}.